Pine Creek Rail Trail: Future expansion

-The final section of the trail opened in 2007, and there are no immediate plans to expand the trail at this time.
-Several groups have proposed expanding the trail into the borough of Wellsboro or building a trail along the West Branch Susquehanna River between Jersey Shore and Williamsport.
+The latest section of the trail opened in 2025 and there are no immediate plans to expand the trail at this time.
+Several groups have proposed expanding the trail along the West Branch Susquehanna River between Jersey Shore and Williamsport.
+The next phase of the Bald Eagle Valley Trail, in neighboring Clinton County, will link to the southern terminus in Jersey Shore.